PyMarPi/Superpy/README.md

+# Superpy:
-# Super.py: Advanced Supermarket Inventory Management Tool
+## Advanced Supermarket Inventory Management Tool
 This is the final project to pass the Python course at WINCACADEMY.
 Superpy is a command-line interface tool designed for supermarkets to meticulously manage and monitor their inventory.

 ## 1. Argument Parsing using argparse:

-**Super.py** employs the `argparse` module for sophisticated command-line argument interpretation.
+**Superpy** employs the `argparse` module for sophisticated command-line argument interpretation.
 This enhances the tool's command-line interface by allowing users to define various commands and options seamlessly.
 It supports diverse subcommands such as 'buy,' 'sell,' 'report,' 'export,' 'advance-time,' 'report-revenue,' 'export-revenue,' 'report-profit,' and 'export-profit.'
 Each of these subcommands comes equipped with a distinct set of mandatory and optional arguments, streamlining user data entry and retrieval.

 **Advantage:** The strategic use of argparse ensures uniformity in command and argument structure, thereby elevating the user experience by offering consistent and user-friendly interactions.

 ## 2. Data Management via CSV Files:

-**Super.py** orchestrates data related to product transactions through CSV files, specifically `bought.csv` and `sold.csv`.
+**Superpy** orchestrates data related to product transactions through CSV files, specifically `bought.csv` and `sold.csv`.
 The tool reads from and writes to these files, ensuring inventory is continually updated based on transactional activities.
 Moreover, it is capable of generating detailed reports and exporting data in multiple formats, including but not limited to CSV and XLSX.

 **Advantage:** Utilizing CSV files for data storage offers a streamlined method to preserve inventory records.
 This ensures effortless data modification and guarantees data continuity across multiple tool operations.